bajamircea/bajamircea.github.io/_posts/2016-01-08-anthropomorphic-design.markdown

-In his book "Thinking Fast and Slow", Daniel Kahneman comments that by using "System 1" and "System 2" to describe the way we think he commits the sin of antropomorphism.
-"System 1" and "System 2" behave to a certain degree as people when in reality there is no dirrect mapping to a physical item, e.g. a neuron, to one of the two systems.
-He still thinks it helps us undestand how our mind works, because we are better equiped to think about interactions between people than to handle abstract concepts.
+In his book "Thinking Fast and Slow", Daniel Kahneman comments that by using "System 1" and "System 2" to describe the way we think he commits the sin of anthropomorphism.
+"System 1" and "System 2" behave to a certain degree as people when in reality there is no direct mapping to a physical item, e.g. a neuron, to one of the two systems.
+He still thinks it helps us understand how our mind works, because we are better equipped to think about interactions between people than to handle abstract concepts.

 Anthropomorphic design with regards to software components is when we think of